szymon-jez/3alchemy/README.md

 * duration: 1 h
 * (not recorded)

-Was showing some basic semantics and syntax.
+Has shown some basic Erlang/Elixir semantics and Elixir syntax.

 links: